-- ► Implicit Bias Training for all personnel - ► Continued Membership in the Government Alliance on Race and Equity (GARE) - ► Fair and Impartial Policing Training for all personnel - ▶ Department trained Fair and Impartial Policing instructors - ► Procedural Justice training for all personnel - ▶ Department trained Procedural Justice instructors - ► Crisis Intervention Training for all officers - ► Incorporation of the Integrated Communication Assessment and Tactics (ICAT) de-escalation principles into use-of-force training - ► Mental Health Response training - ▶ Participation in numerous "Community Conversations" throughout the year - ► Revitalization of our Citizen's Academy and other department sponsored community engagements
+- ► Implicit Bias Training for all personnel - ► Continued Membership in the Government Alliance on Race and Equity (GARE) - ► Fair and Impartial Policing Training for all personnel - ▶ Department trained Fair and Impartial Policing instructors - ► Procedural Justice training for all personnel - ▶ Department trained Procedural Justice instructors - ► Crisis Intervention Training for all officers - ► Incorporation of the Integrated Communication Assessment and Tactics (ICAT) de-escalation principles into use-of-force training - ► Mental Health Response training - ▶ Participation in numerous "Community Conversations" throughout the year - ► Revitalization of our Community Academy and other department sponsored community engagements

-In addition, the St. Anthony Police Department implemented a Body Worn Camera (BWC) program in November of 2018.
-Generally speaking, officers are required to activate their BWC during nearly all interactions with the public, including all traffic stops.
-Since the inception of the program, a monthly internal audit of the BWC use by officers is conducted.
+In addition, all St. Anthony police officers continue to wear a Body Worn Camera (BWC) during all traffic stops and nearly all community interactions.
+Since the BWC program's inception in 2018, a monthly internal audit of the BWC use by officers is conducted.
 Supervisors randomly select BWC videos and confirm that a video is present for every call requiring its use, that the video was classified properly, and that the officer's actions were professional and within department policy.
-In 2019, a total of 482 videos were randomly viewed, with 99 percent of those meeting the criteria set forth in policy.
+In 2020, a total of 479 videos were randomly viewed, with 98 percent of those meeting the criteria set forth in policy.
 Video is also reviewed following any complaint or concern received to access fairness, impartiality, professionalism, and any deviation from department policy.
+Finally, the St. Anthony Police Department had the BWC program audited by an outside independent auditor, as required by Minnesota State Statute.
+The auditor found no discrepancies with the program.

 The St. Anthony Police Department has partnered with a Driver Diversion Program, which aims to help individuals obtain a valid driver's license after it had been invalided.
-We understand that a having a valid driver's license is vital to many people maintaining employment, making necessary appointments, and contributes to a better overall quality of life.
+We understand that having a valid driver's license is vital to many people maintaining employment, making necessary appointments, and contributes to a better overall quality of life.
 Simply issuing ticket after ticket often does not solve this problem, and we are happy to be part of a solution that offers a path to license reinstatement and the doors it opens for the individual.